A classic gag manga and anime by Akira Toriyama

 - In another chapter, the characters acquire a camera that takes pictures of the future, wherein the subject would be aged several decades in the picture.
 At the end of the chapter, Arale takes a picture of the reader, and the picture shows the skeletal remains of the reader holding the magazine that the manga was originally serialized in commenting on how dumb the manga is.

-- Non-Indicative Name: Penguin Village, averted in the last story arc when we discover that the mayor is an actual penguin and the only one that appeared in the series.
+- Non-Indicative Name: Penguin Village.
+Averted in the last story arc when we discover that the mayor is an actual penguin and the only one that appears in the series.

 - Off with His Head!: A Running Gag is that Arale keeps pulling her head off, annoying Senbei.

-- Only Six Faces: Lampshaded in an early chapter where Akane is able to impersonate Midori.
+- Lampshaded in an early chapter where Akane is able to impersonate Midori.
 Toriyama curses his ability to draw only one female face.

-- Suppaman, the fly-man from space and Parzan (Tarzan parody) all look the same.
+- Suppaman, Bubibinman (the fly-man from space), and Parzan (Tarzan parody) all look the same.
 This sometimes is commented upon.

 - Relax-o-Vision: How the Malaysian dub of the show censors nudity.

-- Roaring Rampage of Revenge: When Turd, Arale's dog, was hit by a fighter jet/car hybrid, Senbe lifts up the car and destroys it.
+- Roaring Rampage of Revenge: When Turd, Arale's dog, was hit by a fighter jet/car hybrid and subsequently kicked by the driver, Senbei lifts up the vehicle and destroys it.

-- Sdrawkcab Name: Toriyama came up with the name of Dr. Mashirito, Senbei's Mad Scientist rival, by reverting the order of the syllables in his editor's surname, Torishima.
+- Toriyama came up with the name of Dr. Mashirito, Senbei's Mad Scientist rival, by reverting the order of the syllables in his editor's surname, Torishima.